Country Club Hills, IL

 Frequently Asked Questions

-What is the crime rate in Country Club Hills?
+What types of crime are most common in Country Club Hills?

-What are the safest neighborhoods in Country Club Hills?
+What are the safest areas in Country Club Hills?

-Is Country Club Hills a good place to live?
+Is Country Club Hills a good place to live in 2026?

 Surrounding Cities